aprilbender/siwalik/README.md

-# Turkanastan Stratigraphy
+# Siwalik Stratigraphy

-This is the source code repository for http://turkanastratigraphy.org/
+This is the source code repository for http://siwalikstratigraphy.org/

 It contains these directories: